-With recently started and upcoming wide-field imaging surveys such as the Rubin Observatory Legacy Survey of Space and Time \citep[LSST;][]{ivezic08} from the ground, complemented by the {\it Euclid} \citep{laureijs11} and {\it Roman} \citep{green12} satellites from space, the amount of astronomical imaging data sets is expected to increase significantly in the optical and near-infrared wavelength range in the next years.
+With recently started and upcoming wide-field imaging surveys such as the \textit{Rubin} Observatory Legacy Survey of Space and Time \citep[LSST;][]{ivezic08} from the ground, complemented by the {\it Euclid} \citep{laureijs11} and {\it Roman} \citep{green12} satellites from space, the amount of astronomical imaging data sets is expected to increase significantly in the optical and near-infrared wavelength range over the next few years.
 Thanks to their runtime and performance in image pattern recognition, supervised deep learning (DL) techniques such as convolutional neural networks \citep[CNNs][]{lecun98} are playing a significant role in the analysis of these data sets.
 Once trained, these networks can be applied to millions or billions of image cutouts within an acceptable amount of time.
-Beside exploiting supervised CNNs for photometric redshift estimation \citep{DIsario18, schuldt21a, johnwilliam23, jones23}, modelling strong galaxy-scale lenses \citep[e.g.,][]{hezaveh17, pearson19, pearson21, schuldt21b, schuldt23a, schuldt23b}, detecting dark matter substructure \citet{tsang24}, estimating structural parameters of galaxies \citep{tuccillo18, tohill21, li22a}, or classifying them according to their morphology \citep{dieleman15, walmsley22}, DL became the state of the art technique for lens classification \citep{metcalf19}.
-Although sharing the same baseline of relying on DL, there have been various projects that are targeting different image sets \citep[e.g.,][]{jacobs17, jacobs19, canameras20, canameras23, savary22} and possibly limiting to particular lens samples, such as lensed quasars \citep[e.g.,][]{andika23}, systems with high lens redshift \citep[e.g.,][]{shu22}, or being within a cluster environment \citep{angora23}.
-These CNNs are complementing previous non-DL algorithms \citep[e.g.,][]{chan15, sonnenfeld18a, shu16a} with generally better classification performance \citep{metcalf19}.
+Beside exploiting supervised CNNs for photometric redshift estimation \citep{DIsario18, schuldt21a, johnwilliam23, jones24}, modeling strong galaxy-scale lenses \citep[e.g.,][]{hezaveh17, pearson19, pearson21, schuldt21b, schuldt23a, schuldt23b}, detecting dark matter substructure \citep{tsang24}, estimating structural parameters of galaxies \citep{tuccillo18, tohill21, li22a}, or classifying them according to their morphology \citep{dieleman15, walmsley22}, DL became the state of the art technique for lens classification \citep{metcalf19}.
+Although they have shared the same baseline of relying on DL, there are various projects that have targeted different image sets \citep[e.g.,][]{jacobs17, jacobs19, canameras20, canameras23, savary22} and are possibly limited to particular lens samples, such as lensed quasars \citep[e.g.,][]{andika23}, systems with high lens redshift \citep[e.g.,][]{shu22}, or those situated within a cluster environment \citep{angora23}.
+These CNNs are complementing previous non-DL algorithms \citep[e.g.,][]{chan15, sonnenfeld18a, shu16a} with an overall better classification performance \citep{metcalf19}.